sam1am/poetroid/README.md

 ## What's Poetroid?

-Imagine capturing moments not in pixels, but in stanzas.
+Imagine capturing moments not in pixels, but in poems.
 With Poetroid, every snapshot becomes an ode, a sonnet, or a haiku.
 Crafted from a lunchbox, this little marvel uses self-hosted multi-modal models to peek into the soul of your surroundings and pen poems just for you.

 🎚 Dial a Poet: Twist the top-side dial to select your poet.
 🖨 Print Poetic Visions: Each poem is instantly printed out on a thermal prinr for you to keep, scrapbook, or pin to the refrigerator.